 St. Louis Social Work Field Education Collaborative

 In January 2000, with funding from The University of Missouri, the three social work programs in the St. Louis Metropolitan area began developing an innovative field education collaborative project now referred to as “The Collaborative Social Work Field Education Project” or simply, the St. Louis Field Collaborative.
 The School of Social Work at the University of Missouri-St. Louis, Saint Louis University School of Social Work, and The George Warren Brown School of Social Work at Washington University in St. Louis identified a common goal to support field instructors and students in the field experience.
-This has evolved to include joint field instructor orientation, continuing education events, school social work career fair, an advisory board, a collaborative web site and database, a shared field instructor manual and selected common forms.
+Fontbonne University joined the Collaborative Project in 2013.
+The Collaborative has evolved to include joint field instructor orientation, continuing education events, school social work career fair, an advisory board, a collaborative web site and database, a shared field instructor manual and selected common forms.
 Since many social workers in our area serve as field instructors for students from more than one of the social work programs this collaboration has obvious benefits to field instructors and students.

 Please refer to the Collaborative Manual or the Collaborative web page for more information.